-Starting in Fall 2017, I will be a SSHRC Postdoctoral Fellow in the Department of Philosophy at the University of British Columbia, where I will be working on a monograph on the role that intuitions and expert testimony play in establishing the ontological properties of artworks.
+I am a SSHRC Postdoctoral Fellow in the Department of Philosophy at the University of British Columbia, where I am working on a monograph on the role that intuitions and expert testimony play in establishing the ontological properties of artworks.
 My research interests lie mainly at the intersection between the philosophy of art and epistemology, metaphysics, and the philosophy of language, although I've also been known to dabble in 19th-century German philosophy (especially Schopenhauer).

 I completed my Ph.D. in Philosophy at McGill University in March 2017, where I worked under David Davies and Michael Blome-Tillmann.
 Before that, I completed an M.A. in Philosophy at Queen's University and a B.A. in Philosophy at Mount Allison University.